shangxian1/webapi_assignment1/README.md

 # Assignment 1: Class Scheduler Application
 Class scheduler is a simple Node.js module to manage classes in a school system.
-This module allows students to manage their class schedules by adding, removing, rescheduling, searching
+This module allows students to manage their class schedules by adding, removing, rescheduling, searching for classes.

 # Getting Started
 ## Prerequisites